-The annual consolidated financial statements for the year ending September 30, 2018 include the accounts of the Company and its subsidiaries.
+The annual consolidated financial statements for the year ending September 30, 2018 and the interim consolidated financial statements for the three months ending December 31, 2018 include the accounts of the Company and its subsidiaries.
 Each subsidiary is considered an operating segment.
 The Company and its subsidiaries represent one reporting segment as all activity is effectively in the same line of business.